iproger/yii2-extendedhtml/README.md

-# yii2-extendedhtml
+# Extended html for Yii 2

-Additional opportunities for html
+Additional opportunities for html.